 If you read only the top-line headline about the Greater Boston market this summer, you are trading on incomplete data.

 In April 2026, the regional median single-family sale price hit $1,032,500, an all-time high, up 4.3 percent year over year, per the Greater Boston Association of Realtors.
-Simultaneously, 21.9 percent of area sales took a price cut before closing, up from 15.6 percent a year earlier, per Redfin data reported by Banker & Tradesman.
+At the same time, 21.9 percent of Massachusetts listings had cut their price, a typical reduction near 4 percent, per Redfin data reported by Banker & Tradesman.

-Record pricing and accelerating price reductions are occurring at the exact same time.
-The average hides a severe market fracture, and understanding that split is the true narrative of the summer.
+Record pricing, and a market where one in five listings still gets cut, are happening at the same time.
+The average hides a fractured market, and that split is the real story of the summer.

 The execution premium ($800K to $1.5M)

-Turnkey assets in the $800,000 to $1.5M band, located across premium commuter submarkets, represent the most competitive segment of the market.
+Turnkey homes in the $800,000 to $1.5M band, across premium commuter submarkets, are the most competitive segment of the market.

-Recent MLS PIN data for the 30 days ending June 5 shows single-family homes in this band clearing aggressively above asking price across both the inner and outer rings.
-High-demand towns are routinely closing well over 105 percent of list.
-Inside the urban core, assets in this tier are clearing with similar momentum.
-Buyers are heavily rewarding execution with premium pricing in a market widely characterized as slow.
+MLS PIN data for the 30 days ending June 5 shows homes in this band clearing well above asking across both the inner and outer rings.
+High-demand towns are routinely closing over 105 percent of list, and the urban core is clearing with the same momentum.
+Buyers are rewarding execution with premium pricing in a market widely called slow.

-A crucial caveat on suburban velocity.
-An isolated monthly print in any single community can produce statistical noise due to small sample sizes.
-A town may log a double-digit median surge one month, only to see it correct downward the next as more inventory clears.
-We underwrite the broader regional pattern, not the isolated monthly anomaly.
+One caveat on suburban velocity.
+A single town’s monthly print can be statistical noise on small samples, a double-digit surge one month given back the next as inventory clears.
+We underwrite the regional pattern, not the monthly anomaly.

 The luxury correction ($2M+)

-The region’s most premium submarkets remain uniquely resilient, but even they are shifting.
+Even the region’s most premium submarkets are shifting.
 Year to date, elite trophy assets have sold at a median near 97.7 percent of original asking price, down over 2 percent from a year ago.

 The real shift is in pace, not price.
 Early June data places single-family assets above $2 million in these enclaves at a median 75 days on market.
 They remain the firmest luxury markets in the region, but sellers are actively trading speed for valuation.